 Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is ‘a task in the public interest.’
 The University of Oxford is the data controller and is responsible for looking after your information and using it properly.

 We will be using information from hospital medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
-We will keep identifiable information about you for 12 months after the study has finished.
-This excludes any research documents with personal information, such as the deidentified study data, which will be held securely at the University of Oxford for up to five years after the end of the study.
+The participating sites will keep identifiable information about you for 12 months after the study has finished.
+Research documents with anonymised data will be held securely at the University of Oxford for up to five years after the end of the study.

 Data protection regulation provides you with control over your personal data and how it is used.
-When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
+If you have not opted-out of your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
 Further information about your rights with respect to your personal data is available at

 What will happen to the results of this study?

 While the information received is specific to each study participant, no individual person will be identifiable in any publication arising from this work.